Rafsan0Z/MKS22X-FinalProject/README.md

 Rafsan: Added explosion system for opening screen animation and for laser firing.
 A target pointer system is also created to accompany that.
 Improved the UML diagram.

 ## June 4th Tuesday -----------

+Rafsan: Completed Level 2.
+Created different types of enemies: zigzag, split and rotate.
+Attempted a Leaderboard system.
+Created a Boss, wrote the about page and the credit page.
+Fixed Bugs, and corrected the sizes and lengths.